These Great Travel Hacks for Happy Travelers help create the best possible vacation experience while saving money, time, and stress for every trip.

-The popular definition of Travel Hacking is to pay as little money as possible for amazing travel experiences.
-To me, great travel hacks create the best possible vacation.
-That might mean avoiding crowds, unique experiences, or just doing exactly what you want to do (and not what some article tells you to do).
+The most popular meaning of Travel Hacking is to pay no (or as little) money as possible for amazing travel experiences.
+To me, the best travel hacks create the best possible vacation.
+That might mean avoiding crowds, unique travel adventures, or just doing exactly what you want to do (and not what some article tells you to do).

-These travel hacks for happy travelers serve as a template, a guideline.
-You can incorporate these great travel hacks into your routine one at a time or all at once, right away or over time.
+The below travel hacks for happy travelers serve as a template, a guideline.
+Incorporate these powerful travel hacks into your routine one at a time or all at once, right away or over time.
 No one formula fits all persons or situations.

 >>> For more travel hacks for happy travel, see 3 Habits of Happy Travelers